Luke-zhang-04/kk-cabinets/README.md

     <a href="https://app.codacy.com/manual/luke.zhang2004/kk-cabinets?utm_source=github.com&utm_medium=referral&utm_content=Luke-zhang-04/kk-cabinets&utm_campaign=Badge_Grade_Dashboard"><img alt="Codacy Badge" src="https://api.codacy.com/project/badge/Grade/d6d5f99056ba41b6a80057c84ab398e9"/></a>
 </p>

+Note: this site is no longer an accurate representation of the way I program today.
+Many of the "conventions", inconsistencies, and "noob code" are from older versions of me.

 ## Overview ##
 This is a dynamic web application for a website refresh for KK Cabinets and Countertops.
 We used Firebase for file and data storage.